Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 6.0.12 =
+* Fix: on multisite, the test for users with admin username did not use the correct prefix, $wpdb->base_prefix, props @jg-visual
 * Improvement: allow submenu in back-end react application
 * Improvement: Skip value update when no change has been made
 * Improvement: no redirect on dismiss of admin notice, props @gangesh, @rtpHarry, @dumel